Logos and uniforms of the Kansas City Chiefs: Uniforms

 In 2009, the Chiefs wore the all-white Dallas Texans throwback uniform in an AFL Legacy game against the Oakland Raiders November 15.
 They wore the modern all-white uniform against the Cincinnati Bengals December 27.

 In 2007, the Chiefs honored the late Lamar Hunt and the AFL with a special patch.
 In 2008, the patch became permanently affixed to the chest of both Kansas City's home and away jerseys.
 The patch itself is inspired by the Ten-Year AFL Patch, an acknowledgement honoring the league's decade-long existence worn by the Chiefs in the final game played by an AFL team, Super Bowl IV, which ended with a Chiefs victory.

 In select games for the 2009 season, the Chiefs—as well as the other founding teams of the American Football League—wore "throwback" uniforms to celebrate the AFL's 50th anniversary and the 1962 Dallas Texans team that won the AFL Championship.

 A slight change was made to the uniforms when Nike became the supplier of all NFL jerseys.
 The numbers were moved from to the top of the shoulders and the stripes on the sleeves were made larger.

+The team wore football-shaped "NKH" patches in their 2023 season to honor the widow of the team's founder Norma Hunt, who had died in the offseason.
+The team's jerseys during Super Bowl LVIII will also feature the patch.